Privacy & Security

 • Any other unique identifying number, characteristic, or code except the unique coded identifier assigned by the investigator to code the data

-Will the name of my Academic Medical Center (AMC) be on the AI Miner website or in the de-identified images, reports or metadata?
+Will the name of my Academic Medical Center (AMC) be in the de-identified images, reports or metadata?